Agency/Property Tax Rules

 Indianapolis, Indiana 46204

-Comments may also be sent by e-mail to David Marusarz, deputy general counsel, at firstname.lastname@example.org.
+Comments may also be sent by e-mail to firstname.lastname@example.org.
 The agency will welcome comments from the public concerning this rule until prior to the adoption of this rule by the DLGF.
-Comments and the DLGF’s responses to the comments are available for public inspection at the DLGF’s office or by written request to David Marusarz, deputy general counsel.
+The DLGF will specify at a later date the date and time for when written comments are due.

 Timetable for action:

-- The Notice of Intent to Adopt the Rule was published in the Indiana Register on March 29, 2017.
+- The Notice for Intent to Amend the Rule was published in the Indiana Register on January 10, 2018.

-- The Notice of Public Hearing was published in the Indianapolis Star on June 14, 2017.
+- The Notice of Public Hearing will also be published in the Indianapolis Star.

 - The DLGF will then prepare an official packet to submit to the Attorney General’s Office for review.
 The Attorney General’s Office has 45 days to review.